JessicaBarclay/CV/jessica-barclay-cv.md

 A Software Developer in the making, with experience in a highly technical role.
 A former Commercial Photographer, with an impressive calibre of technical ability, and problem solving skills combined with a natural creative flair.

-Jessica has made the decision to use her logical and practical skillset in pursuit of a career in the world of programming.
+Jessica has made the decision to use her logical and practical skill set in pursuit of a career in the world of programming.
 After working with web development teams on a day to day basis in the workplace, she has gained a strong interest in the area.
-Now on a committed journey in an intensive learning program with Makers Academy which is solely based on teaching best practises for the software development workplace.
+Now on a committed journey in an intensive learning program with Makers Academy which is solely based on teaching best practice for the software development workplace.
 Seeking employment as a front end junior developer, based on experience from working in a creative agency, across either London and the south, or in the Sheffield area.

 ## Skills